How can construction projects achieve circular economy ambitions?

 One of the greatest opportunities about the circular economy is also its greatest challenge: success will deliver, and relies on, systemic change.
 In the context of sustainable construction that means investors, contractors, consultants and construction supply chains must work together and follow the same strategies to do things differently.

-The UK Green Building Council (UKGBC) issued its latest guidance on putting circular economy principles into practice.
-It highlighted that, of 50,000 buildings demolished every year, much of the 90% of waste which is recovered is then recycled into less valuable products or materials, as opposed to being reused.
+The UK Green Building Council (UKGBC) highlighted that, of 50,000 buildings demolished every year, much of the 90% of waste which is recovered is then recycled into less valuable products or materials, as opposed to being reused.
 This leaves a huge environmental and financial opportunity for our industry to resolve.

 The circular economy brings clear benefits to construction, including: